-Areas/items to be photographed (photographs should be in colour) Stage 1 Areas/terns to be protographed (protographs should be in colour) 3 China and weeks werts are free from shring a sheaten debris and weeks have 1 Skip area and waste route are free from obvious asbestos debris and waste bags 2 Transit route is clean and free from obvious asbestos debris and waste bags 3 The DCU is free from obvious asbestos debris and waste bags.
+Areas/items to be photographed (photographs should be in colour) Stage 1 1 Skip area and waste route are free from obvious asbestos debris and waste bags 2 Transit route is clean and free from obvious asbestos debris and waste bags 3 The DCU is free from obvious asbestos debris and waste bags.
 Photos should be taken of the clean end, shower and dirty end 4 The areas surrounding the enclosure/work area are free from obvious asbestos debris and waste bags Stage 2 1 The airlock and baglock are free of waste bags, materials and unnecessary equipment 2 All ACMs have been completely removed (as far as reasonably practicable) from the underlying surfaces.
 Sufficient photos should be provided to cover the removal work area(s) 3 The interior surfaces inside the enclosure are free from debris and fine settled dust.
 Sufficient photos should be provided of the enclosure including high-level surfaces (including scaffolding) and voids Stage 3 1 The areas are dry.
 Sufficient photos should be provided to cover the relevant area(s) 2 The NPUs are sealed 3 The sampling pumps in each of the sampling locations 4 The brush used for disturbance of surfaces Stage 4 1 The former enclosure area.
 Sufficient photos should be provided to cover the relevant area(s)